Economy of Azerbaijan: Telecommunications

-In the 21st century, a new oil and gas boom helped to improve the situation in Azerbaijan's science and technology sectors, and the government launched a campaign aimed at modernization and innovation.
-The government estimates that profits from the information technology and communication industry will grow and become comparable with those from oil production.

-Azerbaijan has a large and steadily growing Internet sector, mostly uninfluenced by the financial crisis of 2007–2008; rapid growth is forecast for at least five more years.

-The country has also been making progress in developing its telecoms sector.
-The Ministry of Communications & Information Technologies (MCIT), as well as being an operator through its role in Aztelekom, is both a policy-maker and regulator.
-Public payphones are available for local calls and require the purchase of a token from the telephone exchange or some shops and kiosks.
-Tokens allow a call of indefinite duration.
-As of 2009, there were 1,397,000 main telephone lines and 1,485,000 internet users.
-There are five GSM providers: Azercell, Bakcell, Azerfon (Nar Mobile), Aztrank, Catel mobile network operators and one CDMA.
+The Azerbaijan telecommunications sector is embroiled in corruption.
+Azerbaijan President Ilham Aliyev and his family own two of Azerbaijan's largest mobile providers (Azerfon and Azercell) through offshore companies and potentially control three-quarters of the mobile market in Azerbaijan.
+The third large mobile provider is Bakcell, which is registered as a company in an offshore tax haven and whose owners are unknown.
+Ownership of the mobile providers in Azerbaijan enables the ruling Aliyev family to monitor phone calls and internet activity.

+Investigative reporting revealed that Azerbaijani President Ilham Aliyev and his family made more than $1 billion when state shares of mobile operators were transferred to a purportedly "local partner" which was in reality owned by the Aliyev family's offshore companies.

+Azerbaijan has relatively expensive call rates relative to comparable countries.
+The high prices are possibly due to consolidated control of the mobile market and a lack of competition.

+The Azerbaijan government has stated that it wants to create a high-tech sector in Azerbaijan.

 Tourism

 Tourism is an important part of the economy of Azerbaijan.
 The country was a well-known tourist spot in the 1980s.
 However, the fall of the Soviet Union, and the First Nagorno-Karabakh War during the 1988–1994 period, damaged the tourist industry and the image of Azerbaijan as a tourist destination.

 It was not until the 2000s that the tourism industry began to recover, and the country has since experienced a high rate of growth in the number of tourist visits and overnight stays.
 In recent years, Azerbaijan has also become a popular destination for religious, spa, and health care tourism.
 During winter, the Shahdag Winter Complex offers skiing.

 The government of Azerbaijan has set the development of Azerbaijan as an elite tourist destination a top priority.
 It is a national strategy to make tourism a major, if not the single largest, contributor to the Azerbaijani economy.
 These activities are regulated by the State Tourism Agency and the Ministry of Culture.

-The Formula One Grand Prix is held in Baku, the capital city and has been held here for years.
+The Formula One Grand Prix is held in Baku, the capital city, and has been held here for years.